-SIMIODE is proud to announce a Preliminary Preview Version of its forthcoming online text, Differential Equations: A Toolbox for Modeling the World.
+SIMIODE offers its digital online textbook, Differential Equations: A Toolbox for Modeling the World.
+Purchase here.

 Differential Equations: A Toolbox for Modeling the World puts applications and modeling front and center in an introduction to ordinary differential equations.
 In taking this approach we do not skimp on or skip over the mathematics, but use applications to motivate both subject and technique.
 The mathematics presented is interwoven with modeling to drive both the mathematics and understanding of the application under study and to make the case that differential equations provide a powerful, indispensable toolbox for describing the world.

 Dr. Glenn Ledder, University of Nebraska, Lincoln NE USA, says in his forthcoming review in The UMAP Journal, “This book is the only one this reviewer is aware of that presents differential equations in a modeling context rather than merely adding a bit of modeling to the standard presentation.
 If you want to study the mathematics of differential equations in a modeling context, you are in the right place.”